Ichigo49/psh-tools/README.md

 ## Synopsis

 Collection of scripts and module.
-And a profile connetion for my sysadmin work.
+And a profile connection for my sysadmin work.

 ## Code Example